An exotic-looking orange bird turned out to be a seagull covered in curry

 "This is one of the strangest casualty circumstances we have seen in a while!" declared a Facebook post from Tiggywinkles Wildlife Hospital, where the bird was taken.

-According to the hospital in Buckingham Shire, UK, the bird had somehow doused himself in curry or tumeric, which prevented him from flying properly.
+According to the hospital in Buckinghamshire, UK, the bird had somehow doused himself in curry or tumeric, which prevented him from flying properly.

 Vinny, named by veterinary workers in honor of the Vindaloo curry he was covered in, had a "pungent smell" but was otherwise healthy, the hospital said.